Dairy-Free Cupcakes

 Instructions

-2. In a large bowl, sift or whisk together flour, sugar, baking powder, and salt.
+2. In a large bowl, sift or whisk together the flour, sugar, baking powder, and salt to ensure everything is well mixed.

-3. In a separate medium bowl, whisk together the alternative milk, yogurt, oil, egg, and vanilla.
+3. In a separate medium bowl, whisk together the alternative milk, yogurt, oil, egg, and vanilla until smooth.

-4. Pour the wet mixture into the dry ingredients and stir until combined.
+4. Pour this wet mixture into the dry ingredients and stir just until combined, being careful not to overmix.

-5. Divide the batter evenly among the cupcake liners, filling each about 2/3 full.
+5. Divide the batter evenly among the liners, filling each about two-thirds full.
+Bake until a toothpick inserted in the center comes out with a few moist crumbs, about 19 to 21 minutes.

-7. Let cupcakes cool for 5 minutes before transferring to a wire rack.
-To speed up cooling, place the pan in the freezer for about 30 minutes.
+6. Let the cupcakes cool in the pan for about 5 minutes before transferring them to a wire rack.
+If you want to cool them faster, you can place the pan in the freezer for about 30 minutes.

-1. Using a hand mixer, beat the vegan butter or shortening on medium speed for 30 seconds until smooth.
+7. Dairy-Free Buttercream Frosting : Using a hand mixer, beat the vegan butter or shortening on medium speed until smooth, about 30 seconds.

-5. Fill a piping bag fitted with a piping tip and pipe swirls onto cooled cupcakes.
-Garnish as desired.
+10. Transfer the frosting to a piping bag with your preferred tip and pipe swirls onto the cooled cupcakes.
+Add any garnishes you like.

 Notes

-• Frosting can also be made ahead and stored in the fridge (up to 1 month) or freezer (up to 3 months).
-Stir well after thawing.
+• The frosting can also be made ahead of time and stored in the refrigerator for up to a month or in the freezer for up to three months; just give it a good stir after thawing.

-• Frosted cupcakes can sit at room temperature in an airtight container for up to a day.
-For best texture and appearance, frost just before serving.
+• If the cupcakes are already frosted, they can stay at room temperature in an airtight container for about a day, but for the best texture and appearance, it's best to frost them right before serving.

 Nutrition Information